cloudlinux/cloudlinux-doc-test/docs/single/installation/README.md

 :::

 :::warning Note
-We recommend to reinstall the `manager` package after installing a control panel.
+We recommend to reinstall the `cl-manager` package after installing a control panel.
 :::

 Mount and boot the image, then follow the steps.